riasingh2353/team27/docs/Lab1.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TRF9JSS3JlQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-The LED_BUILTIN value in the original code corresponds to the digital pin 13.
-Using an external LED, we modified this code to blink this LED for every other digital pin on the board.
-The LED was connected in series with a resistor to a digital out pin to ensure the max current wasn't exceeded.
+The original blink code blinks the Arduino's built-in LED(corresponding to digital pin 13, referred to as LED_BUILTIN in the code above).
+We modified the original code so that we could blink LEDs connected to the board's other digital outputs.
+These LEDs were connected in series with 330Ω resistors to these digital output pins, in order to ensure that the arduino's max current wasn't exceeded.
 The modifications are shown below:

 *Modifications to blink code:*